taralli-labs/taralli-protocol/docs/taralli-design.md

 }
 ```

 The process of implementing a new compute intent for the protocol is to make a new ComputeIntent impl that uses existing associated type impls for the System and ProofCommitment traits or leverages new ones.
-For now, the 2 main implementations in use are the compute request and the compute offer with plans to add in new types/compositions of intents later.
-Reqeusts and offers are the 2 fundamental aspects of a market's supply chain so we will build out the protocol with these in mind to start.
+For now, the 2 main implementations in use are the compute request and the compute offer with plans to add in new types/compositions of intents later. compute requests and offers are the 2 fundamental aspects of a market's supply chain so we will build out the protocol with these in mind to start.
 Furthermore, you can imagine more complicated intent structures such as recurring requests/offers, which can be referred to as "Intent Chains" or something along those lines.
 Intents that lay out challenges/competition parameters or revolve around speed of completion, and other various ideas depending on the needs/nature of a given compute market and its participants.

 ##### ComputeRequest